Value Drawing - The Key to Realism

-Value is all around you.
-In fact, value allows us to see form.
 Take a look around.
 Are you sitting at a table?
-How can you tell that it's three-dimensional?
+How can you tell that it is three-dimensional?
 The side plane and top plane of the table are two different values, right?

 We see form through differences in value (or differences in lightness and darkness).
-No matter what color something is, when an object turns away from light, it becomes darker.
+When an object turns away from light, it becomes darker.
 These differences in value make objects look three-dimensional.

 This is why...

-Well, we know that values are the shades of gray used in drawing to depict light and shadow.
-(Left - detail of Le Pater
+Well, we know that values create the illusion of form and three-dimensionality.
+(Left image - detail of Le Pater

-Values create the illusion of form and three-dimensionality.
-More specifically, the relationships between the values of an object make it look convincingly realistic.
+But more specifically, it is the relationships between the values of an object that make it look convincingly realistic.

 by Alphonse Mucha)